electron/electron/docs/api/web-contents.md

 the devtools in it, including `BrowserWindow`, `BrowserView` and `<webview>` tag.

+Note that closing the devtools does not destory the `devToolsWebContents`, it is caller's responsibility to destroy `devToolsWebContents`.

 An example of showing devtools in a `<webview>` tag:

 ```html